Density of hyperbolicity for classes of real transcendental entire functions and circle maps: Gluing and extending quasiconformal homeomorphisms dynamically

 Let $f, g\in \SR$ be real-topologically equivalent, with a suitable choice of $\phi$ and $\psi$ as above.
 We will now discuss a number of different important notions of conjugacies: \emph{combinatorial}, \emph{topological}, \emph{quasiconformal} and \emph{conformal}.

-First we modify the definition of combinatorial conjugacy on the real line (see Definition~\ref{def:Rcomb-equiv}).
+First we modify the definition of combinatorial conjugacy on the real line (recall Definition~\ref{def:Rcomb-equiv}).
 The point of this modification is that, when we look at functions in the complex plane, we should restrict to those that are real-topologically equivalent.
 Given such a real-topological equivalence, represented by maps $\phi$ and $\psi$, we have a natural correspondence between the critical points of $f$ and $g$ (via $\phi$) and the singular values of $f$ and $g$ (via $\psi$).
 Our combinatorial conjugacy should respect this information; i.e.\ map corresponding critical points and singular values to each other.
-Furthermore, if we wish for our maps to be potentially topologically conjugate in the complex plane, not only the behaviour of points in $\SR(f)$ should be considered, but \emph{all} singular values of $f$ need to be included in the definition.
+Furthermore, if we wish to relate our maps $f$ and $g$ also in the complex plane, then we must consider not only the behaviour of points in $\SR(f)$, but include \emph{all} singular values in the definition.

-by adding the requirement that the conjugacy respects the topological equivalence defined above.
-This allows us to relate the maps $f,g$ also in the complex plane.

 \begin{defn}[Combinatorial conjugacy for maps in $\SR$] Two functions $f,g\in\SR$ are called \emph{combinatorially conjugate (in $\C$)} if they are real-topologically equivalent, say $\psi\circ f = g\circ\phi$, and there exists an order-preserving bijection